eoinok/insertSQLDataPHP/README.md

 Retrieve the HTML code from the Week3 lab which showed a HTML form with firstname and surname.
 Save this html code to a file in your repo folder called newMember.php.
 Add and push this file by typing ***git add .*** and then push your file by typing ***git commit -am 'added newMember.html'***
 Modify the HTML form so that the "action" in the form tag is "Part2.php" and change the "method" attribute so that the form will use the POST method rather than GET.
 Modify the code in Part2.php so that rather than inserting hard-coded data "John Doe" into the database, the program retrieves the data submitted by the newMember.html form and inserts it into the database as a new member.
-Test your code by visiting http://localhost/week4Lab-yourGithubID/newMember.html, give the new members details and submit the form.
-Go to the database HeidiSQL app and type select * from Member to verify that the Member was inserted into the database.
+Test your code by visiting http://localhost/week4Lab-yourGithubID/newMember.html.
+Give the new member's details and submit the form.
+Go to the database HeidiSQL app and type ***select * from Member*** to verify that the Member was inserted into the database.

 Once you get this working, commit your code with a good meaningful message and push your code into your repo.